tomer-erez/Psychoacoustic-adverserial-attacks/README.md

 universal untargeted adverserial attacks on speech recognition models,

 focused on perturbations with low imperceptibility likelihood by the human ear.

+studying how different perturbation norms/sizes can

+confuse the model, with the goal of finding attacks that can be hidden from the human ear.

 # requirements: